 For more information on this, see the California Department of Consumer Affairs Legal Guide, “Display of Return Policy by Retail Sellers.”

 Surprisingly, even stores in the same chain can have different refund policies.
-Stores can also change their policies at will, so some stores may have different policies during the holiday shopping season than the rest of the year.
+Stores can also change their policies at will.
+Some stores may have different policies during the holiday shopping season than the rest of the year.
 Often holiday return policies allow more time so that people can return gifts easily.

 Retailers who violate Civil Code §1723 may be liable for the amount of purchase, and are also subject to the Consumers Legal Remedies Act (Cal.
 Civil Code §§1750-1784), which allows class action lawsuits for deceptive and unfair business practices.

-Although many store policies become more liberal around the holidays, you may find that some stores are getting stricter.
-Some stores are even using software to track their customer’s return habits.
+Although many stores’ policies become more liberal around the holidays, you may find that some stores are getting stricter.
+Many stores now check each return using a reporting service called The Retail Equation (www.theretailequation.com) (TRE) to track their customer’s return habits.
 If a customer returns too many items in a certain time period, or behaves in other suspicious patterns, the store may refuse to issue refunds to that customer.
-The stores that use such systems should include a statement about them in posted policies, so check for that, too.